lovablelabs/docs/src/tips-tricks/using-videos.md

 ## Using a video from your GitHub public folder

 !!! warning "Large videos should not be hosted in your `public` folder"
-    Uploading large videos to your GitHub repo can cause it to grow in size, which can affect GPT Engineer performance (longer repo cloning times, slower startup of previews/sandbox).
+    Uploading large videos to your GitHub repo can cause it to grow in size, which can affect Lovable performance (longer repo cloning times, slower startup of previews/sandbox).

     A better option is to use hosted services (like YouTube) or file storage options like S3, essentially giving you a URL that you can reference, as described in the previous steps.